UniMelbHumanRoboticsLab/osrulm/README.md

 for measuring these reaction forces when subjected to external forces.
 Tools merging external force measure, muscle activation (EMG signals) and kinetic information are frequently used in gait analysis but are still lacking for Upper Limb (UL) biomechanics.

 The objective of this project is thus to integrate external forces as measured by a robotic device into a UL musculoskeletal model.
-The simulation pipeline allow to investigate external force fields or robotic assistance on the subject’s muscle patterns and provide an estimation of the active muscle fibre forces.
+The simulation pipeline allows to investigate external force fields or robotic assistance on the subject’s muscle patterns and provide an estimation of the active muscle fibre forces by giving observed kinematic file and force file as input.

 ---------------------------------------------------
 # Item in this folder